vu-ctg/ukb_rap_workflows/README.md

 # ukb_rap_workflows
-This repository contains documentation for CTG lab members on how to run analyses on UKB_RAP.
+This repository contains documentation for VU-CTG lab members on how to run analyses on the UK Biobank Research Analysis Platform (UKB-RAP).
+The scripts contained here are meant to follow pipelines developed within the VU-CTG lab and may not be suitable for other applications.
+For more  information about the platform, please consult the [`UKB-RAP website`](https://ukbiobank.dnanexus.com/landing), its documentation [`site`](https://dnanexus.gitbook.io/uk-biobank-rap), or the UKB online [`community help pages`](https://community.ukbiobank.ac.uk/hc/en-gb).

 1. General overview and resources for getting started on the RAP system: [`UKB_RAP_overview.md`](https://github.com/vu-ctg/ukb_rap_workflows/blob/master/UKB_RAP_overview.md)
 2. How to: **extract phenotype data using dx**: https://github.com/vu-ctg/ukb_rap_workflows/blob/master/common_tasks/export_phenotypes.md